arsaputra/mathematical-algorithms/README.md

 ### savings.py
 There are two subroutines here. **`total_savings`** gives you the amount of money you have after you saved it for `time` years, starting with $`starting_saving` and yearly saving $`yearly_savings` with `interest`%. you can specifically know how much money you have after `year` years

+### topological_sort.py
+The code gives you a topological sort of given items or tells you otherwise if it doesn't exist.
+The implementation is based on “Elementary Graph Algorithms.”
+Introduction to Algorithms, by Thomas H..
+Cormen et al., 3rd ed., The MIT Press, 2009, pp. 604–613.